devappd/emscripten-build/README.md

     .then(bootstrap => bootstrap.clean());
 ```

 However, you cannot select a new config in the chained bootstrap nor specify a fragment to edit it.
-If you wish to do so, you need to call a method on the `emscripten` module.
+If you wish to do so, you need to invoke a new bootstrap by calling a method on the `emscripten` module.

-You can specify an object fragment to override certain parameters in your config.
-Note in this example that we're not chaining calls on `bootstrap`, but we are calling `emscripten.build()` when we provide a config fragment.
+You can specify a settings fragment to override certain parameters in your config.
+Note in this example that we're not chaining calls on `bootstrap`, but we are calling `emscripten.build()` when we provide a settings fragment.

 ```js
 const emscripten = require('emscripten-build');